Can You Microwave Saran Wrap? (Microwave Safety Tips)

 There’s not really any conclusive proof of that yet, but considering plastic’s sketchy history, we’d advise caution when using Saran cling wrap.
 Most authorities recommend keeping an inch between the wrap and your food, so be careful to bear that in mind so you don’t overload food containers when reheating.

 Plastic wrap has had a dubious history, but it’s generally safe to use for reheating food in the microwave.
-It’s especially great for maintaining moisture in food, but be careful and check the label to check if it’s microwave safe, leave an inch between the food and wrap in the microwave, and maybe turn the power setting down, just to be safe.
+It’s especially great for maintaining moisture in food, but be careful and check the label to see if it’s microwave safe, leave an inch between the food and wrap in the microwave, and maybe turn the power setting down, just to be safe.

 Featured Image Credit: Backen.de, Pexels